Altretamine (Hexalen®, HMM)

 How to Take Altretamine

 This medication is given in capsule form.
 The capsules should not be open, broken or chewed.
 The dose will depend on your body size.
 The total daily dose should be given as 4 divided doses, taken after meals and at bedtime.
-This medication is given consecutively for 14-21 days of a 28 day cycle.
 If you are having trouble swallowing your medication you should contact your pharmacist or care provider.
 If you miss a dose you should take your dose as soon as you remember.
 If it is close to your next scheduled dose when you remember, skip the missed dose and take the next dose as scheduled.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 This medication can interact with certain other medications.
 Cimetidine (Tagamet) can affect how this medication is eliminated from the body.
 When taking MAO inhibitor anti-depressants, such as Isocarboxazid, Phenelzine, Selegiline and Tranylcypromine, this medication can cause orthostatic hypotension.
 You should consult with your care provider before taking a multivitamin.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.